Meth In The Morning, Heroin At Night: Inside The Seesaw Struggle of Dual Addiction

 Rehab admissions on the rise for mixers of heroin and meth

 Admissions to drug rehabilitation for heroin have remained steady in recent years in San Francisco.
 But the number of heroin addicts reporting methamphetamine as a secondary substance problem has been rising.
-In 2014, 14 percent of heroin users entering rehab in San Francisco said meth was also a problem.
-Three years later, 22 percent said meth was also a problem.
+In 2014, 14% of heroin users entering rehab in San Francisco said meth was also a problem.
+Three years later, 22% said meth was also a problem.

 "That is very high," says Dr. Dan Ciccarone, a professor of family community medicine at the University of California, San Francisco, who has been studying heroin for almost 20 years.
 "That's alarming and new and intriguing and needs to be explored."